Ameni02/CodingFactory-WebSite/README.md

   <p><i>Coding Factory Platform - Landing Page</i></p>
 </div>

-**Coding Factory** is an innovative training center platform developed at **Esprit School of Engineering** that suggests personalized training courses to users.
+**Coding Factory** is an innovative training center platform developed at **#Esprit_school_of_engineering** that suggests personalized training courses to users.
 Built with a modern **microservices architecture**, it helps students find the most relevant programming and technology courses based on their interests and career goals.

 The platform's main role is to recommend appropriate trainings using **intelligent features** like **sentiment analysis** on course reviews.
 It also manages users, events, evaluations, consulting services, and final projects (PFE - Final Year Project) to provide a complete educational experience.